 SAVE THESE INSTRUCTIONS

-Your dishwasher has been carefully designed to operate safely during normal dishwashing procedures.
-Please keep the following instructions in mind when you are using your dishwasher.
+Your warming draw has been carefully designed to operate safely during normal procedures.
+Please keep the following safety instructions in mind when you are using it:

 Important Safety Instructions